-Meaghan Kauffman (mkauffman@phisigmapi.org) is the Director of Standards and Practices at the National Office and the primary contact for all questions regarding financial compliance with the National Office and the IRS.
-She can also be reached by calling the National Office (717-299-4710).
+The Standards and Practices Coordinator (riskmanagement@phisigmapi.org) at the National Office is the primary contact for all questions regarding financial compliance with the National Office and the IRS.
+You can also reach the S&P Coordinator by calling the National Office (717-299-4710).